-Eventually, it is estimated, the 8-point motif was used in over 10,000 instances on and in the San Diego Temple.
+Eventually, it is estimated, the eight-point motif was used in over 10,000 instances on and in the San Diego Temple.

 As fate would have it, Lewis’s friend Stan Smith, who was a representative during the temple project, had taken numerous pictures of the symbol used at the temple.
 He decided it just might be something more than just a detail.

-He took a trip to Salt Lake City, Utah, where he visited the LDS Church Historian’s office.
+He took a trip to Salt Lake City, Utah, where he visited the Church Historian’s office.
 They then referred him to Hugh Nibley, emeritus professor of Ancient History at Brigham Young University.
-Nibley was a legendary scholar of ancient history and a prolific author on LDS themes.
+Nibley was a legendary scholar of ancient history and a prolific author on Latter-day Saint themes.